Aliases for TXNRD2 Gene

 GeneCards Summary for TXNRD2 Gene

 TXNRD2 (Thioredoxin Reductase 2) is a Protein Coding gene.
 Diseases associated with TXNRD2 include Glucocorticoid Deficiency 5 and Familial Glucocorticoid Deficiency.
-Among its related pathways are Pathways in cancer and Mechanisms of CFTR activation by S-nitrosoglutathione (normal and CF).
+Among its related pathways are Folate Metabolism and Detoxification of Reactive Oxygen Species.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and NADP binding.
 An important paralog of this gene is TXNRD1.

 UniProtKB/Swiss-Prot Summary for TXNRD2 Gene

 Involved in the control of reactive oxygen species levels and the regulation of mitochondrial redox homeostasis (PubMed:24601690).
 Maintains thioredoxin in a reduced state.
 May play a role in redox-regulated cell signaling.